skienzmatishun/rippreport/content/p/summerdale-sunshine/index.md

 alttags: A water tower with SUMMERDALE printed on its side, featuring a metal walkway and silhouetted against a bright sun creating a lens flare in the sky
-summary: Ahead of the Summerdale primary election forum, we track the ugly backstabbing inside the Catalyst political machine.
+summary: Ahead of the Summerdale primary election forum, we track the ugly backstabbing inside CATALYST.
 Operatives Scott Boone and Jon Gray rigged speaking schedules to prop up flawed candidates like Kristi Hagood and silence opponents.
   This forum exposes why voters must reject Donna Givens and pick Jeremiah Giles to restore public integrity.